 In the course of the coaching process, my client worked out which option came closest to their own needs and under what conditions this would be possible in the company.

 Armed with this information, I went to the meeting with my own manager.
-Because my client had worked out the solution in such detail and had already thought through all the necessary steps for implementation, the meeting was very successful.
-Of course, the manager had already observed and received feedback from my client that the prolonged focus on operational activities was not in line with my client’s ideas and preferences and was therefore already prepared that something had to change in order to retain this person.
+Because my client had worked out the solution in detail and had already thought through all necessary implementation steps, the meeting was very successful.
+Of course, the manager had already observed and received feedback from my client that the prolonged focus on operational activities was not in line with my client’s ideas and preferences.
+This helped the manager prepare and made them aware that something had to change in order to retain this person.

 After that, everything happened very quickly.
-As soon as the interview had been successfully completed and further discussions had been held with other people involved, the change was implemented and my client found herself as team leader of the strategic area.
+The interview was successfully completed and further discussions held with other people involved.
+Shortly after the change was implemented and my client found herself as team leader of the strategic area.

 You’re probably wondering: but wasn’t that a demotion?
 A demotion?